-There’s nothing I love more than a mini-break, a chance to get away from the burdens of everyday life and explore a new city.
+There’s nothing I love more than a weekend city break, a chance to get away from the burdens of everyday life and explore a new city.
 City breaks are perfect for a quick getaway, they are often accessible by public transport links or serviced by airports if you have your heart set on going international.
-The key to a short break to carefully considered packing, you want to be gliding magnificently through the city streets with a compact carry on, or small backpack, filled with only the essentials.
+The key to a short break to carefully considered packing with just your packing essentials.
+You want to be gliding magnificently through the city streets with a compact carry on, or small backpack, filled with only the essentials.

 The key to a short break is careful and considered packing, you want to be gliding magnificently through the city streets with a compact carry on, or small backpack.
 Click To Tweet